iluvjava/Maths/Notebook 2.0/AMATH 583/OpenMp.md

 }
 ```

-And in this case, we have avoided the race conditions on the variable.
-And whichever way the task is parallelized is up to OpenMP now.
+And in this case, we are telling the OpenMP to partition the for loop, and then accumulate to the variable syncrhonously.